-In line with its strategy to focus on SME sector, at the end of 2009, Akbank changed its customer segmentation criteria to focus more closely and effectively on the SME sector and formed the Commercial & SME Banking Business Unit by merging the Commercial and Small Business Banking Units.
-The Commercial & SME Banking Business Unit branch organisation is administered by head office and 23 regional head offices.
-Separate credit approval units have also been formed to cooperate with the regional head offices in order to provide a rapid response to our clients and to better perform risk management activities, and dedicated commercial account officers have been assigned to a number of branches in the Akbank network The aim of the unit is to maintain sustainable and profitable growth and to increase market share in every product; to increase the customer base by continuously improving service quality.
-It also aims to develop a low cost deposit base, increase efficiency through cost management, achieve net fee and achieve commission income growth through growth in consumer loan, asset management, insurance and alternative distribution channel commissions.
-The Commercial Banking Department is targeting existing active customers, inactive customers and those that do not at present have the desired transaction size and cross-sell ratios.
+In line with its strategy to increase its focus on the SME sector, at the end of 2009, Akbank changed its customer segmentation criteria to focus more closely and effectively on the SME sector and formed the Commercial & SME Banking Business Unit by merging the Commercial and Small Business Banking Units.
+The Commercial & SME Banking Business Unit branch organisation is administered by the head office and 23 regional head offices.
+Separate credit approval units have also been formed to cooperate with the regional head offices in order to provide a rapid response to our clients and to better perform risk management activities, and dedicated commercial account officers have been assigned to a number of branches in the Akbank network.
+The aim of the unit is to maintain sustainable and profitable growth and to increase market share in every product; to increase the customer base by continuously improving service quality.
+It also aims to develop a low cost deposit base, increase efficiency through cost management, achieve net fee and achieve commission income growth through growth in consumer loan, asset management is targeting existing active customers, inactive customers and those that do not at present have the desired transaction size and cross-sell ratios.